 This research seeks to engage directly with female partners (wives, girlfriends and fiancees) of male prisoners serving a determinate sentence of 10 years or more (i.e. 5 years served in prison) in the UK, or an IPP or life-sentence.
 Using in-depth interviews, the research seeks to explore how these partners are affected by long-term imprisonment and the mechanisms they use to cope with the numerous emotional, financial and social difficulties.
 This is explored via a sociology of imprisonment perspective.

-Research interests: Policing; Human Rights Law and Practice; Legitimacy; Northern Ireland; Public Law; Human Rights Law; Law of Evidence
+Research interests: Policing; Human Rights Law and Practice; Legitimacy; Northern Ireland; Public Law; Law of Evidence

-Running alongside the DPhil, Richard has published on criminal law, law of evidence and policing and been involved as a researcher in an ambitious project to investigate the ways in which mounted police work is experienced in the UK, funded by the ESRC and run in conjunction with RAND and the Association of Chief Police Officers.
-This involves conducting qualitative research, beginning in January 2014, with the results being presented in November 2014.
-He is also involved as an advisor and co-writer for research projects into police confidence in Northern Ireland, led by lecturers at University of Ulster and funded by the Northern Ireland Policing Board.
-The findings will be reported at a conference in March 2014.
+During the first year of his DPhil, Richard has published on criminal law, law of evidence and policing and been involved as a researcher and co-writer on projects investigating the ways in which mounted police work is experienced in the UK, funded by the ESRC and run in conjunction with RAND and the Association of Chief Police Officers.
+He has also been involved as an advisor and co-writer for two research projects into police confidence in Northern Ireland, led by lecturers at University of Ulster and funded by the Northern Ireland Policing Board.

 Richard graduated with first class honours in Law from the University of Bristol and was the recipient of the Oxford University Press Prize for achieving the top mark in the Crime, Justice and Society course.
 Arriving at the Oxford Centre for Criminology in 2012 to study for the MSc. in Criminology and Criminal Justice, he has recently graduated with distinction and had the pleasure of receiving the Roger Hood Prize, awarded for coming first in his year.